Sunday, January 9, 2011

 My first example is a multiplatform title from a few years ago, Psychonauts.
 Created by Double Fine, Psychonauts is a platformer/action game that stars Raz, a young camper and aspiring Psychonaut, mysterious agents with (obviously) psychic powers and training.
 The game focuses Raz's adventures at summer training camp and the mysterious events that unfold once campers start disappearing.
 While the settings and characters are all fantastically done, it's the main concept of the gameplay that fascinates me the most.
 There are no "levels" in the real world- early on, Raz obtains a special psychic door that, once placed on someone's head, allows him to venture into their minds.
 This concept opens up infinite possibilities for levels and characters.
 While not every character's mind can be explored, the ones you do explore vary wildly and are all beautifully-crafted.
 From Coach Oleander's military-style training course and tutorial level to Fred Bonaparte's board-game-like match with the spirit of his ancestor Napoleon, nothing ever gets stale.
 The contrast between the character's (relatively) normal outer image and the sometimes warped or hidden things you find in their minds creates much deeper characters- they aren't cardboard cut-outs with cookie-cutter personalities.
 Even the characters whose minds you can't explore are quite fleshed-out if you go and talk to them when you can.

-, while having a slightly generic announcer, contains quite a bit of the game's unique and brilliant humor, art design and characters.
+This trailer, while having a slightly generic announcer, contains quite a bit of the game's unique and brilliant humor, art design and characters.

 Next, I'm going to go from one game with a fantastic plot and world to another almost without one.
 Team Fortress 2 is a multiplayer First-Person Shooter by Valve.
 In the game, two teams of nine types of suspiciously-identical mercenaries fight each other for intelligence and dominance of nondescript areas.
 As you might guess, the plot isn't exactly the focus of this game.
 What is the focus of TF2 is well-polished gameplay and recognizable character, weapon and map design.
 Give someone about half an hour with the game and they can name every class from half the map away by just looking at their silhouette and equipment.
 Each of the nine characters is extremely distinct, in looks, equipment and personality.
 The exaggerated art style let the game designers make the important things about a character or an environment pop out- the weapons and shape of an enemy class, for example.
 It's impossible to confuse the Heavy Weapons Guy's hulking frame, massive minigun and Russian rumble with the Scout's wiry build, compact shotgun and brash Bostonian accent.
 The Sniper's quiet laid-back/psychopathic personality is impossible to confuse with the Demoman's rowdy drunken shouting.
 Every class's combination of looks, weapons and personality lets the player subconsciously know what the class's job, actions and threat level are.
 Looking at the Spy's small frame, small gun and listening to his controlled and smooth Franco-Spanish-everythingish accent, you can tell that in a straight fight, he won't do very well, and that he usually catches his opponents unaware.
 The Heavy's enormous size, both of the man himself and his gun, send a clear message that you should stay far away from him if possible, and that, while slow, he is a huge threat.
 Every aspect of the game's design is fine-tuned to send a message to players.